-[Outdoor display is permitted with any] Any nonresidential use may have an outdoor display if the deciding body approves [following approval of] the applicable plan illustrating the extent of the permitted area for outdoor display.
-[The area for] An outdoor display must [meet the following standards]:
+Outdoor display is permitted with any nonresidential use following approval of the applicable plan illustrating the extent of the permitted area for outdoor display.
+The area for outdoor display must meet the following standards:

-- a.
-[Any outdoor display must] be removed and placed inside a fully-enclosed building at the end of each business day, except a [.
-Any] propane gas storage rack, ice storage bin, soft drink or similar vending machine may remain outside overnight; and [.] - b.
-[Any outdoor display must] not impede pedestrian use of the sidewalk or parking areas.
+- Any outdoor display must be removed and placed inside a fully-enclosed building at the end of each business day.
+Any propane gas storage rack, ice storage bin, soft drink or similar vending machine may remain outside overnight. - b.
+Any outdoor display must not impede pedestrian use of the sidewalk or parking areas.